 My recent work is partly born from the struggle between the homogenizing power of technological globalization and the innate human desire to assert one's uniqueness.
 What is the role of the tribal, the communal, and the artisanal in a society where the click of a button can connect you to the rest of the world, and global media conglomerates dictate the styles and cultural norms of millions?
-My stylistic influences are wide, from the perspective and mood in Japanese ukiyo-e printing, to the direct and tragic-comic nature of mariachi ballads and mexican folklore, to the confrontation of indigenous, European, and even Tibetan Buddhist spiritual symbology.
+My stylistic influences are wide, from the perspective and mood in Japanese ukiyo-e printing, to the direct and tragic-comic nature of mariachi ballads and Mexican folklore, to the confrontation of indigenous, European, and even Tibetan Buddhist spiritual symbology.
 These all form a backbone that supports forays into new methods of working with abstraction and iconography.
 Much like the internet, my work forces the viewer to examine what is exotic and what is commonplace, as well as what is authentic and what is fabricated.
 Feathers act as brushstrokes, found objects become molds for painted sculptural elements, and paint is used in a way that both references as well as questions the history of the medium as a form of communication.
 I am interested in the ways that these materials engage the viewer's understanding of history, progress, and time.